amandarowan19/amandarowan19.github.io/README.md

 ## Self-introduction
 Hi!
 My name is Amanda Rowan, I am a junior studying Journalism at Lehigh University.
 I'm the Sports Editor for [The Brown & White](https://thebrownandwhite.com).
 I am orginally from Brooklyn, New York, but grew up in Westport, Connecticut.
-I was a competative gymnast and cheerleader all my life, and now love writing about all things sports, and photography.
+I was a competitive gymnast and cheerleader all my life, and now love writing about all things sports, and photography.

 ### Impact of COVID-19 on eating disorders
 ![text](https://github.com/amandarowan19/amandarowan19.github.io/blob/main/Eating%20Disorders%20Data%20Infographic%20Graph.png?raw=true)